New Insights on Target Speaker Extraction: Experimental Results

 \subsection{Long Sequences}

-So far, we considered only fully overlapped 3-second mixture signals.
-In this experiment, we evaluate the different systems for 2-speaker mixtures having longer durations and more complicated overlapping patterns, which mimics what typically occurs in natural conversations.
-Figure~\ref{fig: patterns} depicts the different overlapping patterns we considered in this experiment.
-For each pattern, we generated 400~mixture signals with a \ac{SIR} of 0~dB.
-For the \SEV{} system, the duration of the reference signal was always equal to the duration of the mixture signal.
-In periods where the target speaker was absent, the corresponding visual frames were zeroed out.
-For the \SEA{}, the duration of the reference signal was always set to 3~seconds.
-Oracle selection for the \ac{SS} system was performed on the whole output waveforms rather than over segments.
-Table~\ref{tab: long_seq} shows the results of this experiment in terms of \ac{SI-SDR} and \ac{STOI}.
-Generally, it can be observed that the performance of the different systems decreases as the mixture duration increases.
-More interestingly, the high scores of \ac{SS} indicate that the system is able to track the speakers over time, even though there could be pauses in between, e.g., patterns \mbox{101/111}, \mbox{111/101}, and \mbox{110/011}.
-This behavior could be due to the recurrent structure of the \ac{DPRNN} architecture as well as the non-causality of the system.
-When comparing the different \ac{SS}, \SEA{}, and \SEV{} systems, we can observe different trends for the different datasets.
-For GRID, the \ac{SS} system is able to generalize better to the different patterns than \SEA{} and \SEV{}.
-Conversely, for the \TCD{} and LRS3 datasets, the \SEV{} system outperforms \ac{SS} and \SEA{}, except for patterns that have segments during which the target speaker is absent, e.g., \mbox{101/111} and \mbox{110/011}.
-This highlights the vulnerability of \SEV{} systems to unreliable auxiliary information and the importance of including such cases in the training phase to have more robust systems.
-For WSJ0 and \mbox{LibriSpeech}, the \ac{SS} system always yields better scores than \SEA{} for all patterns.
+Thus far, only fully overlapped mixture signals were considered.
+In this experiment, we evaluate the effectiveness of the auxiliary information in \ac{SE} for \mbox{2-speaker} mixtures with longer durations (up to 9~s) and different overlapping patterns, which mimics what typically occurs in natural conversations.
+Figure~\ref{fig: patterns} depicts the different overlapping patterns considered in this experiment.
+For each dataset and each pattern, we generated 1000~mixture signals with a \ac{SIR} of 0~dB.
+For the \SEV{} system, the duration of the reference signal was always equal to the duration of the mixture signal. {In segments where the target speaker was absent, we used static visual frames by repeating the starting frame of the silent segment.} For SS+Oracle and SS+SV, target speaker selection was performed on the whole output waveforms rather than over the individual segments. {Figure~\ref{fig: long_seq} shows the results of this experiment in terms of \ac{SI-SDR}}.